Important Note: For inquries regarding upcoming programs amid COVID-19, please contact us via email@example.com

 Congratulations on your upcoming marriage!

 We are working to update our registration process and online offerings during this most difficult time.
-Currently, we have not scheduled past June.
 We appreciate your patience as we all strive to stay connected during this global health crisis.
+Sessions are being listed a few at a time.
+We will continue to add remote sessions for as long as necessary.

 You are engaged to be married and, desiring the blessing of God on your union, have approached the Church to witness and seal your vows to each other.
 The Church stands ready to assist you as you embark upon what is perhaps the most important decision and commitment of your life.